suncoast-devs/handbook/lessons/prework/prework.md

 ## Start With the HTML and CSS

 Start with some HTML and CSS.
-HTML and CSS are the essentially what the web is all about.
+HTML and CSS are essentially what the web is all about.
 HTML and CSS are what the user sees and interacts with the most.
 Since these two languages are fundamental, this is the best place to get your feet wet.

 ### Basics